 Tzeporah is known for her work as the coordinator of one of the largest civil disobedience in Canada's history, the logging blockades in Clayoquot Sound during which she was arrested and charged with 857 counts of criminal aiding and abetting.
 Tzeporah was one of the creators and lead negotiators of the Great Bear Rainforest campaign as well as the Canadian Boreal Forest Agreement.
 Her work has contributed to the protection of over 40 million hectares of old growth forests.
 More recently Tzeporah helped to design Greenpeace International's Arctic campaign, the Volkswagen campaign in Europe and the Clean Our Cloud campaign that led to Apple and Facebook becoming international leaders in using renewable energy for their data centers.
-This year Tzeporah was awarded an Honorary Doctorate from the University of British Columbia.
-Her first book, This Crazy Time: Living Our Environmental Challenge was recently published by Knopf Canada. www.tzeporahberman.com.
+Last year Tzeporah was awarded an Honorary Doctorate from the University of British Columbia.
+Her first book, This Crazy Time: Living Our Environmental Challenge was published by Knopf Canada. www.tzeporahberman.com.
 Twitter/Tzeporah.

 In the News